Skip to main content

 Master’s tracks

 You must identify a “track” for your program of emphasis.
-IP&T students may choose from the following tracks: (a) Research, (b) Design & Development, or (c) Measurement & Evaluation.
+IP&T students may choose from the following tracks: (a) Research or (b) Design & Development.
 The requirements and recommended courses for each track are described below.
 Please study the following recommended course sequences for each track on the following pages.
 Then, in consultation with your committee, fill out and complete a program of study.

 Research Track